High Performance with Less Material

 Once reheated and rerolled at Jersey Shore Steel’s state-of-the-art manufacturing facility, rail steel becomes even stronger than its original form, providing you with a steel angle with a strength-to-weight ratio far superior to mild steel.
 When compared to mild steel, rail steel provides the ultimate in strength, durability, and performance.
 Rail steel angles from Jersey Shore Steel possess a tensile strength minimum of at least 80,000 psi and a yield strength minimum of at least 50,000 psi.

 Compare Rail Steel and Mild Steel

 Typical Rail Steel results have shown an average of at least 65,000 psi and a tensile strength of 111,000.
 Jersey Shore Steel testing averages are slightly higher at 67,000 and 115,000, respectively.
 These superior mechanical properties give rail steel a unique advantage over mild steel.
-With rail steel’s high carbon content and strength-to-weight ratio, dimensional requirements when compared to mild steel can be proportionately reduced with no loss in performance or dependability.
+Dimensional requirements when compared to mild steel can be proportionately reduced with no loss in performance or dependability.